Really, really want to get away from it all? Try visiting one of world’s most remote islands!

 What to do: Why not have your dinner cooked for you by Mother Nature?
 Furnas, a volcanic hotspot of São Miguel, also serves as an oven to locals who bury pots of food in the potholes in between steamed vents and mud pools.
 It takes around six hours to cook a meal, but why not take a hike while you wait?

-If you’ve just returned from a long walk and need to cool off, grab your snorkelling gear and visit the Vila Franca Islet, the best bathing site in the whole of the Azores.
-With barely any waves, it’s kid-friendly, too!
+One of the best world’s most remote islands for: Going on excursions.
 From diving, massages up a mountain and tasting Europe’s only tea plantation, one thing is for sure – fun excursions in São Miguel are plentiful!

 Tasmania offers warm balmy days that linger into the evening, adventures to be had at every turn, and plenty of special memories ready to be made.
 There are two sides to this treasured part of the Land Down Under: the towns, and the wilderness.
 You can choose to immerse yourself in the perfect isolation of Tasmania, or enjoy the fab festivals, sensational food and drink and intimate beauty that this Australian island has to offer.